Our Kids Future?

 From February 22 through May 27, 2019 I am bicycling 4500 miles over 90 days from San Francisco to Boston via more than two dozen aquariums to connect with people across the US; discuss Oceans, Plastic, Climate Change, and Kids; and raise money to protect our Environment.
 Fossil fuels are not only polluting our air and causing climate change, they are also dirtying our oceans with millions of tons of plastic that kill wildlife and even end up in our own food!
 What goes around comes around, so what we throw away (even what goes into landfills) eventually will come back to haunt us.
 I'm doing this ride for all of our kids and future generations.

 People are powerful.
-We have changed the world in many ways already and we have the power to improve our world rather than destroy it.
+We have changed the world in many ways and we have the power to improve our world rather than destroy it.
 Connecting with each other is key to working together, which is why I'm doing this ride.
-Together we can make our world a beautiful place for all to live.
+Together we can keep our world a beautiful place for all to live.

 Why am I visiting so many aquariums?
 The Monterey Bay Aquarium was instrumental in educating me about plastic in our oceans and the New England Aquarium in Boston was the first international-class aquarium I visited as a kid.
 Bill Patterson, a friend of mine from Harvard, rejuvenated the California Academy of Sciences.
 Oceans are difficult for people to explore and understand but aquariums bring oceans to people so they can learn about their wonders and how critical they are for life on earth.

 I've given talks on San Diego CBS Channel 8 and at the California Academy of Sciences, Aquarium of the Bay, Pacific Valley School, Unitarian Universalist Fellowship of Sunnyvale, Central Coast Aquarium, Santa Monica Pier Aquarium, Roundhouse Aquarium, Alpine Public Library, Pine Valley Public Library, and dozens of other locations.
 If you are interested in having me talk at an aquarium, school, library, museum, church, 4-H club, or elsewhere along my route (I am on track to do ~ 180 talks in 90 days) please email me at Tim@ZeroW.org.
 Here is my current speaking schedule.
 I'm not charging any speaker fees during this trip.
-I can give many different 30-90 minute talks for adults:
+I can give 30-90 minute talks for adults:

 - Adventure Cycling - How to Bike Across a Continent and Save A World